kerezsiz42/scanner-operator2/README.md

 // ...
 ```

-Go modules are created by a go.mod file which contain the module path, which - as generated by kubebuilder - the github repo path to our project.
-This way other modules can reference and download ours through github in order to use it.
-Modules contain packages (the folders) and packages contain the source files.
-Source files within a package have shared scope, so one file can access constants, variables, functions and structs without additional importing.
+Go modules are created by a `go.mod` file, which contains the module path—the GitHub repository path to our project, as generated by Kubebuilder.
+This allows other modules to reference and download ours through GitHub in order to use it.
+Modules contain packages (the folders), and packages contain the source files.
+Source files within a package have shared scope, so one file can access constants, variables, functions, and structs without additional importing.

 Static files can be built into the binary as byte slices using the embed package, which is one of Go's unique features.
-We can place the `embed.go` file into the `frontend` folder, and reference these variables under the frontend package name in `internal/server` where we will build them into HTTP response handlers.
+We can place the `embed.go` file into the `frontend` folder and reference these variables under the frontend package name in `internal/server`, where we will build them into HTTP response handlers.

 ```go
 // frontend/embed.go